tau2020/experiment23/README.md

-# Notification System
+# User Dashboard

 ## Installation
 1. Clone the repository.
 2. Run `npm install` to install dependencies.

 ## Running the Application
-1. Start the MongoDB service using Docker: `docker-compose up -d`
+1. Run `npm start` to start the application.
-2. Start the application: `npm start`
+2. Open your browser and go to `http://localhost:3000`.

-## API Endpoints
+## Docker
-- `POST /api/notifications`: Create a notification.
+To run the application with Docker:
-- `GET /api/notifications/:userId`: Get notifications for a user.
+1. Run `docker-compose up`.

-- `PATCH /api/notifications/opt-in/:userId`: Opt-in for notifications.
+## Features
-- `PATCH /api/notifications/opt-out/:userId`: Opt-out of notifications.
+- Displays user information and billing history.

-## Running Tests
+- Responsive design.
-Run `npm test` to execute the tests.
+- Navigation between sections.